ansari-katib/book-management/README.md

 - Protected book routes accessible only by authenticated users
 - File-based data storage using `fs/promises`
 - MVC architecture (Model-View-Controller) for clean code organization
+- Search books by title or author
+- Pagination support for book listing
+- Jest + Supertest-based unit and integration testing

 ---